-Diabetes insipidus (die-uh-BEE-teze in-SIP-uh-dus) is an uncommon disorder that causes an imbalance of fluids in the body to become out of balance.
+Diabetes insipidus (die-uh-BEE-teze in-SIP-uh-dus) is an uncommon problem that causes the fluids in the body to become out of balance.
 That prompts the body to make large amounts of urine.
-It also makes you very thirsty even if you have something to drink.
+It also causes a feeling of being very thirsty even after having something to drink.
 Diabetes insipidus also is called arginine vasopressin deficiency and arginine vasopressin resistance.

-While the terms "diabetes insipidus" and "diabetes mellitus" sound similar, they're not related.
-Diabetes mellitus — which involves high blood sugar levels and can occur as type 1 or type 2 — is common and often referred to simply as diabetes.
+While the terms "diabetes insipidus" and "diabetes mellitus" sound alike, the two conditions are not connected.
+Diabetes mellitus involves high blood sugar levels.
+It's a common condition, and it's often called simply diabetes.

-- Frequently needing to get up to urinate during the night
+- Getting up to urinate and drink water often during the night.

 When to see a doctor